 How Are The Drugs Prepared?

 This following information refers specifically to amphetamine and cocaine: the drug must first be made into a fine powder.
-This is usually done by chopping the crystalline drug using a razor blade on a hard reflective surface such as a ceramic tile or mirror.
-The powdered drug will then be drawn into lines using the razor blade prior to snorting.
+This is usually done by chopping the crystalline drug using a razor blade or credit card on a hard reflective surface such as a mirror or credit card.
+The powdered drug will then be drawn into lines using the razor blade/credit card prior to snorting.
 It may take between five and fifteen minutes before the drug is absorbed and the effects are felt.

 How Is The Drug Absorbed?